MSSohan/lib_tft24T--1.8-Inch-SPI-display-interfacing-to-Raspberry-PI/README.md

 # lib_tft24T
 2.4 inch 320x240 SPI LCD with Touchscreen - a Python Driver

-## May 2018 - This is no longer being maintained by the original author.
+## September 2022- This is no longer being maintained by the original author.
 ## Please feel free to fork, copy, adapt if you find it useable

 This module is currently popular on eBay.
 The marking says TJCTM24024-SPI.
 This is a ILI9341 driven LCD display, with XPT2046 chip for touch device, and it also includes a SD card holder.
 All sections are SPI.